IntuitionEngineeringTeam/chars2vec/README.md

 #### Character-based word embeddings model based on RNN

+Chars2vec library could be very useful if you are dealing with the texts containing abbreviations, slang, typos, or some other specific textual dataset.
-The chars2vec language model is based on the symbolic representation of words – the model maps each word to a vector of a fixed length.
-Model tries map the most similar words to the most closed vectors.
-With current approach is possible to create an embedding in vector space for any sequence of characters.
+Chars2vec language model is based on the symbolic representation of words – the model maps each word to a vector of a fixed length.
+These vector representations are obtained with a custom neural netowrk while the latter is being trained on pairs of similar and non-similar words.
+This custom neural net includes LSTM, reading sequences of characters in words, as its part.
+The model maps similarly written words to proximal vectors.
+This approach enables creation of an embedding in vector space for any sequence of characters.
-Chars2vec is based on TensorFlow deep neural network so it does not keep dictionary of embeddings and generates vector inplace using pretrained model.
+Chars2vec models does not keep any dictionary of embeddings, but generates embedding vectors inplace using pretrained model.

 There are pretrained models of dimensions 50, 100 and 150 for the English language.
-Library provides convenient user API to train model for arbitrary set of characters.
+The library provides convenient user API to train a model for an arbitrary set of characters.
 Read more details about the architecture of [Chars2vec:
 Character-based language model for handling real world texts with spelling errors and human slang](https://towardsdatascience.com).